-"Our bodies change daily in pregnancy", she says.
-"I preferred ultra-high-waisted leggings in one or two sizes up from my non-pregnant size".
+“Our bodies change daily in pregnancy,” she says.
+“I preferred ultra high-waist leggings in one or two sizes up from my non-pregnant size.”

-But if you're not sure whether you'll like high-waisted trousers, Kristoffer recommends roll-over maternity leggings, which let you choose to roll the waistband over or under your bump.
+But if you’re not sure whether you’ll like high-waist pants, Kristoffer recommends roll-over maternity leggings, which let you choose to roll the waistband over or under your bump.

-If you can, go to a shop to try on maternity yoga trousers or leggings (don't forget shorts and capri trousers) for a better sense of fit and how they feel when you move.
+If you’re able, go to a store to try on maternity yoga pants or leggings (don't forget shorts and capri pants!) for a better sense of fit and how they feel when you move.

-Love recommends walking around with them on and testing out a few different poses to see if they really feel comfortable.
-"You also don't want to keep hiking them up, so trying them on and moving around in them can help ensure you're choosing a pair that won't slip", Love says.
+Love recommends walking around with them on and testing out a few different poses to see if they truly feel comfortable.
+“You also don’t want to keep hiking them up, so trying them on and moving around in them can help ensure you’re choosing a pair that won’t slip,” Love says.

-Make sure you bend over and look at yourself in the mirror from behind to make sure the stretched fabric isn't see-through, she adds.
+Make sure to bend over and look at yourself in the mirror from behind to make sure the stretched fabric isn’t see-through, she adds.

 Lastly, think about any other special features you want in your maternity leggings.
-Pockets, for example, can help you easily store your phone on your way to and from class.
+Pockets, for example, can help you easily stash your ID and phone on your way to and from class.

 During pregnancy, your breasts get bigger and more sensitive, so you may need a maternity sports bra that’s a size or two up from what you usually wear.

-Love recommends looking for sports bras with light compression that will grow with you throughout your pregnancy and even after the birth.
-If you're planning to breastfeed, consider a sports bra that doubles as a nursing bra.
+Love recommends looking for sports bras with light compression that will grow with you throughout your pregnancy and even postpartum.
+If you’re planning to breastfeed, consider a sports bra that doubles as a nursing bra.

-For example, the Nike (M) collection features the Swoosh maternity sports bra that has supportive padding and moisture-managing fabric you can easily pull back to breastfeed your baby.
+For example, the Nike (M) collection features the Swoosh maternity sports bra that has supportive padding and moisture-managing fabric you can easily pull back to nurse your baby.

 Other Helpful Maternity Yoga Gear

-- Grippy yoga mat: pick a mat that provides enough cushioning and support for your knees, elbows and other joints, recommend both Kristoffer and Love.
-"Invest in a quality yoga mat that has enough cushioning without being too squishy", Love says.
-"A 5mm yoga mat is ideal because you want to be able to stay grounded and connect with the Earth, especially when doing balance poses".
+- Grippy yoga mat: Pick a mat that provides enough cushion and support for your knees, elbows, and other joints, recommend both Kristoffer and Love.
+“Invest in a quality yoga mat that has enough cushion without being too squishy,” Love says.
+“A 5-mm yoga mat is ideal because you want to be able to stay grounded and connect with the earth, especially when doing balance poses.”

-- Blocks, pillows, blankets or bolsters: props can assist you in certain poses and make modifications more comfortable.
-"A yoga bolster and some blocks will allow many modifications as you get further along in your pregnancy", Kristoffer says.
-"If you're doing yoga from home, I highly recommend at least blocks".
-Love says blocks give you something to rest your hands on if you're not able to reach the floor in certain poses, like the triangle pose.
+- Blocks, pillows, blankets, or bolsters: Props can assist you in certain poses and make modifications more comfortable.
+“A yoga bolster and some blocks will allow many modifications as you get farther along in your pregnancy,” Kristoffer says.
+“If you’re doing yoga from home, I highly recommend at least blocks.”
+Love says blocks give you something to rest your hands on if you’re not able to reach the floor in certain poses, like triangle pose.